 Wednesday Writers Group: On the first & third Wednesday of each month we'll meet to discuss the craft of writing and practice with prompts and exercises.
 All experience levels are welcome.
 1st and 3rd Wednesday's at 6:30pm.
 Altenbach Room.

-Sundown Book Club: January’s book is The Little Paris Bookshop.
-New members are always welcome.
-Please ask library staff how to acquire a copy of this month's title.
-Thursday, January 11 at 6:30pm.
-Anderson Room.
+Sundown Book Club: New members are always welcome.
+Please ask library staff for this month's title and how to acquire a copy.
+Second Thursday of the month at 6:30pm.
+Altenbach Room.

 English Conversation Circle: Would you like to practice and improve your English speaking skills?
 Would you like to meet other new English speakers and learn from each other?
 Englewood Public Library invites you to attend the English Conversation Circle to practice speaking English.
 This event is meant for adults who are beginning or intermediate English language learners.
-Saturday, January 13 at 10:30am in the Altenbach Room.
+Second Saturday of the month at 10:30am in the Altenbach Room.

 Conversations over Coffee: We have donuts & coffee!
 If you’re currently experiencing homelessness or you’re interested in discussing social issues affecting our community, please join us for a warm beverage and a donut.
 Let's share stories and get to know each other.
 Open to everyone regardless of housing situation.
 For adults and teens.
-Tuesday, January 16 at 10:30am.
+Fourth Wednesday of the month at 10:30am.
 Altenbach Room.

-Book Buzz Book Club: January’s book is The Cuckoo’s Calling by Robert Galbraith.
-New members are always welcome.
-Please ask library staff how to acquire a copy of this month's title.
-Wednesday, January 24 at 12:30pm.
+Book Buzz Book Club: New members are always welcome.
+Please ask library staff for this month's title and how to acquire a copy.
+Fourth Wednesday of the month at 12:30pm.
 Perrin Room.

 Sit-N-Knit: Whether you’re an expert or have never learned to cast on, this group could be just what you’re looking for!
 Join us for a relaxing evening to build your skills, share your knowledge, and make new friends.
-Wednesday, January 31at 6:30pm.
+Last Wednesday of the month at 6:30pm.
 Perrin Room.